-I am pleased to invite you to co-invest with us in this excellent new large format commercial property in Perth.
+I am pleased to invite you to co-invest with us in this excellent, large format retail property in Perth.

 It is important to build a diverse portfolio of properties to protect and grow value in all economic environments.
 This means buying well and taking advantage of opportunities when they arise.
 Commercial and retail properties should be an important part of all diversified property investment portfolios, particularly given retail sales have shown reliable growth every year for more than 3 decades.
+According to CBRE, Retail Sales in Australia increased 2.5% for the year to the end of September 2019.